 We contacted our local propane company and had them come out to make sure there were no leaks in the propane lines.
 This was an added expense on our part.
 Repairing lines from the tank to the house is not cheap.
 At this point we should have filled the tank to test the propane heat, which we didn’t.
 Lesson learned because this was an additional expense later to test.
 Come to find out, the heater needed some repairs to work properly.
 Glad we did this because moving into a home in the end of December with no heat does not sound like my idea of a good time.

-Hiring Inspectors for an Older Home
+Hiring Inspectors When Buying an Older Home

 We also had an electrician out to look at the wiring in the home.
 This is SUPER important because rewiring a home is also very expensive.
 The upstairs in our home had been updated but the downstairs needed a few updates.
 I was so happy to hear our homes wiring had been updated as an entire rewire just isn’t in the budget.
 Super old wiring is a major safety hazard and you want to make sure this is taken care of prior to moving in.

 We also had to have the house inspected.
 Now this is required when buying a home for lending purposes but we went ahead and had this part done before the lender even asked for it.
 Again, a lot of this stuff was done while in our option period so that we had the option to back out should the house need too much work.
+Something that is often the case when buying a 100 year old house.

 This property has a well for its water supply instead of city.
 We had a well company out to test the well head and pump to make sure that it was functioning properly.
 New pumps and wiring for a well head can cost a lot.
 The main issue we will have is the bladder and holding tank.
 In order for there to be enough water pressure, you have to have a big enough holding tank for the pressure.
 This is something we will have to upgrade shortly after moving in.
 Just another expense.